 Fasciitis implies that there is chronic inflammation which was something we once thought to be true.
 We now know that there is actually very little inflammation when it comes to this type of heel pain.
 This is important to know because it will help with the question of “How do I go about dealing with heel pain?” but we’ll talk about that later.

 There are a couple of consistent theories that exist when it comes to this type of heel pain.
 One is that people commonly ramp up their workouts/runs to fast which is typical when the weather gets better right around this time of year.
 We go from running for small distances on a treadmill to 10k outdoor runs.
 This is the easiest way to make your heel angry.
 Another theory is that flexibility can be an issue.
 If your ankle and toe movement is limited this can cause increased stress to the heel by way of the plantar fascia which is just a fancy word for all the tendons, muscles and “stuff” that runs along the bottom of your foot and inserts into your heel bone.
 Lastly, strength is another major key factor.
 If your foot, calf or glute strength is sub par your heel will let you know soon enough.

 “So now that I know what it is how long is this thing going to stick around for?”

-I wish I had better news and had a smaller window but the research is what it is at the moment and it is said that it could last 3-6 months.
+I wish I had better news and had a smaller window but the research is what it is at the moment and it is said that dealing with heal pain could last three to six months.
 But at the end of the day it is dependent on so many factors.
 Every single one of these factors is crucial:

 a) Will you relax and let it heal?